Crops & Varieties: Asian Greens

 A spicy, complexly flavorful mustard green.
 Holds up well in cooked dishes, but should also be used in salads to spice things up.

 Similar to Vitamin Green, with more complex flavor, especially in the stem.
 A more mustardy, thinner leaf, too.

 | Tokyo Bekana

 Another complex, earthy flavor, with a really sweet-yet-bitter flavor that might make you freak out about how good it is.

 Mouthwatering taste and complex, slightly bitter aftertaste.
 Nutty, earthy, most similar to arugula of the bunch, as far as flavor goes.
 "Savoy" means dense, wrinkled leaves.

-All Asian greens enliven considerably by being thrown into very cold water before eating.
-Used for salad ( especially Mizuna, Tatsoi, Vitamin Green, Tokyo Bekana) the soak will keep the greens perkier.
+- All Asian greens enliven considerably by being thrown into very cold water before eating.
+When used for salad (especially Mizuna, Tatsoi, Vitamin Green, and Tokyo Bekana) a quick soak will keep the greens perkier.

-Thin leaved cabbages are the best for wilting, stirfries, quick cooking and slaws -- or even as a replacement for spinach in lasagne.
+- Thin-leaf cabbages are the best for wilting, stirfries, quick cooking and slaws -- or even as a replacement for spinach in lasagna.
 All Asian cabbages benefit from intense heat but, unlike ordinary cabbage, boiling dulls its snappy flavor.

-Asian greens are versatile and can be treated like cabbages and greens.
+- Asian greens are versatile and can be treated like both cabbages and greens.
 Simply cut off the base and then chop them up, leaves and all.
-Leaves and stalks can be sliced into strips, across or lengthwise.
+Leaves and stalks can be sliced into strips, crosswise or lengthwise.